-A DIRECT ROLLOVER FORM If this is a direct rollover of assets from a qualified plan, 403(b), or 457 plan, of which you are the beneficiary of a deceased participant, you affirm by signing page 2 of this form, that the assets are eligible for a direct rollover to an inherited IRA and that this an irrevocable election.
+A DIRECT ROLLOVER FORM

+If this is a direct rollover of assets from a qualified plan, 403(b), or 457 plan, of which you are the beneficiary of a deceased participant, you affirm by signing page 2 of this form, that the assets are eligible for a direct rollover to an inherited IRA and that this an irrevocable election.
 The assets will no longer be eligible for special tax treatment which may be accorded to distributions from a qualified plan, 403(b), or 457 plan.

-You should contact the current plan administrator or custodian prior to compl completed any in-house forms that they may require.
-Direct rollovers from a q (Transfer-In-Kind is not an option).
-B INHERITED IRA OWNER Inherited IRA Owner Information INFORMATION Name Address City State Zip Code Social Security Number Daytime Telephone B ORIGINAL IRA OWNER'S Original IRA Owner's Information INFORMATION Original IRA Owner's Full Name Original IRA Owner's Date of Birth Original IRA Owner's s Date of Death If you are a successor / subsequent beneficiary, (i.e., a beneficiary of an Inherited IRA established by a now deceased beneficiary of th deceased original owner) please also provide the Deceased Beneficiary's details Original IRA Beneficiary's Full Name
+You should contact the current plan administrator or custodian prior to completing this form to ensure that you have received and completed any in-house forms that they may require.
+Direct rollovers from a qualified plan to an IRA can only be in the form of cash (Transfer-In-Kind is not an option).

+D INHERITED

+D IRA OWNER

+INFORMATION

+ORIGINAL IRA OWNER'S INFORMATION

+Inherited IRA Owner Information

+Name

+Address

+City State Zip Code

+Social Security Number Daytime Telephon e

+Original IRA Owner's Information

+Original IRA Owner's Full Name

-Original IRA Beneficiary's Date of Birth
+Original IRA Owner's Date of Birth Original IRA Owne er's Date of Death

+If you are a successor / subsequent beneficiary, (i.e., a bene deceased original owner) please also provide the Decease eficiary of an Inherited IRA established by d Beneficiary's details y a now deceased beneficiary of the

+Original IRA Beneficiary's Full Name

-Original IRA Beneficiary's Date of Death
+Original IRA Beneficiary's Date of Birth Original IRA Benef iciary's Date of Death